 What is a Dashboard?

 A dashboard is a tool used for information management and business intelligence.
 Much like the dashboard of a car, data dashboards organize, store, and display important information from multiple data sources into one, easy-to-access place.
-Using data visualization, dashboards uniquely communicate metrics visually to help users understand complex relationships in their data.
+Using data visualization, computer dashboards uniquely communicate metrics visually to help users understand complex relationships in their data.
 In a data dashboard, it’s easier to draw parallels between different but related metrics, identify trends, and head off potential challenges hidden in an organization’s data.
 With the help of smartphones, tablets, and other mobile technology, dashboards are also used to convey relevant information to audiences at any time and in any place.
 With the help of a project management dashboard, they can simply open the computer dashboard and see exactly where the project stands, make accommodations or changes as necessary, and provide an accurate assessment of when the project will be complete.
 The best dashboards are customized, secured, and shared with their intended end-users.

 What is a Business Dashboard?

 In a way, virtually any dashboard used by a business falls into this category.
 The term “business dashboard” specifically refers to reporting tools that fulfill these purposes: